-Intended for use as an exhibition space at trade fairs, the design for the CRICURSA stand is based on a close link between the materiality of the project and the object being exhibited.
-The stand was meant to serve as an example of CRICURSA’s ability, as a manufacturer of architectural glass, to produce a wide variety of geometries and finishes – full-scale prototype, so to speak.
+Intended for use as an exhibition space at trade fairs, the design for the CRICURSA links the materiality of the project with the object being exhibited.
+The stand was meant to serve as an example of CRICURSA’s ability as a manufacturer of architectural glass to produce a wide variety of geometries and finishes – a full-scale prototype, so to speak.
 The inspiration came from the properties of silica; it has an interesting crystalline structure that ultimately defined the essence and conceptual design of the project.

-The interest, which ON-A shared with the client, lay in reflecting CRICURSA’s ability, as a manufacturer of architectural glass, to execute the complex geometries and finishes involved in building the stand.
+The interest, shared by ON-A with the client, lay in reflecting CRICURSA’s ability as a manufacturer of architectural glass to execute the complex geometries and finishes involved in building the stand.
 Straight, folded, and spherical glass pieces come together to form the series of planes that take on a structural function, supported by a polyhedral steel mesh – a skeleton that establishes the main guidelines that shape the folds of the three-dimensional network, with an identity that transports us back to the earliest origins of glass.

 The definition of the construction process implies this transformation from the virtual to the real, in which all the materials embody their specific characteristics, weights, strengths, and maximum production dimensions.
 Beginning with those parameters, the structure is shaped from a steel frame, folded, and screwed together to make a mesh capable of supporting the weight of the glazed surfaces.
 Subsequently, the glass pieces are hung to generate the enclosure, locking the structure into a more resistant and stable whole.